RondeSC/Miller_Shuffle_Algo/README.md

 When implementing play-list shuffle algorithms, apparently some (even on big name electronics and streaming services), simply use an operation like songIndex=random(NumOfSongs).
 This use of a PRNG will give you a good mathematical randomness to what is played.
 But you will get many premature repetitions of song selection.

 The Fisher-Yates (aka Knuth) algorithm has been a solution that fixes this unwanted repetition.
 The issue this algorithm does come with is the added burden of an array in RAM memory of 2 times the maximum number of songs (for up to 65,000 items 128KB of RAM is needed) being dedicated to shuffled indexes for the duration that access to additional items from the shuffle are desired.
+This is a significant issue for a resource limited microprocessor application as well as for an online service with millions upon millions of shuffle lists to maintain.

 The algorithm I present here (refered to as the Miller Shuffle algorithm) provides basically the same beneficial functionality with a comparable level of randomness, without the need of any array or upfront processing.